MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-take-upload-photos.md

 ## Insert and connect a 3D object to the View in MR component and test your app

 With an app open for editing in [Power Apps Studio](https://create.powerapps.com), you can insert and connect the **View in 3D** and **View in MR** components.
-This will let you overlay a sample 3D object (which looks like a box's frame) into the real world using your device's camera.
+Using these components lets you overlay a sample 3D object (which looks like a box's frame) into the real world using your device's camera.

 1. Open the **Insert** tab.
 2. Expand **Media**.